dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/updated-stakeholder-register.md

 Question: How does the Updated Stakeholder Register contribute to effective Communication Strategy development in a project?
 A: By providing data on stakeholders' technical skills
-B: By offering insights into stakeholders' communication preferences and characteristics
+B: By providing insights into stakeholders' communication preferences and traits
-C: By detailing the legal implications of stakeholder communication
+C: By detailing the legal implications of stakeholder communication and engagement
 D: By outlining the budget for stakeholder communication activities
 Answer: B
 Explanation: The Updated Stakeholder Register contributes to the development of an effective Communication Strategy by offering insights into stakeholders' communication preferences and characteristics.
 This enables the development of tailored communication strategies essential for successful stakeholder engagement and project success.

 Question: What aspect of project risk is directly mitigated by the Updated Stakeholder Register?
 A: Technical risks associated with product development
-B: Risks related to stakeholder management, such as inadequate stakeholder engagement
+B: Risks in stakeholder management, like insufficient engagement
-C: Financial risks involving project budget overruns
+C: Financial risks involving project budget overruns and cost escalations
 D: Environmental risks associated with the project’s execution
 Answer: B
 Explanation: The Updated Stakeholder Register plays a key role in mitigating risks related to stakeholder management.
 By keeping track of all stakeholders and their characteristics, the register helps identify and address risks like inadequate stakeholder engagement that could pose a threat to the project.

 Question: In what way does the Updated Stakeholder Register aid in Requirement Elicitation?
 A: By providing a detailed project budget
-B: By identifying the appropriate stakeholders to approach for specific requirements
+B: By identifying the right stakeholders for specific requirements
 C: By outlining the technical specifications of the project
 D: By serving as a legal guideline for requirement gathering
 Answer: B